o3de/community/guides/o3de-code-review-guidelines.md

 This document contains a set of guidelines for code reviewers and change authors when contributing to Open 3D Engine (O3DE).
 The intention is to help pull requests (PRs) go smoothly and help the community share best practices/lessons learned when it comes to changes and reviews.

+> Note: The guidance here applies primarily to PRs targeting the `development` branch.

 ## Useful Related Material

 - [O3DE C++ Coding Standards](https://github.com/o3de/sig-core/blob/main/governance/Coding-Standards-and-Style-Guide.md#o3de-c-coding-standards-)